CSULB-491/Website/README.md

 Project Validator
 =================

 Project Validator is a news aggregator that empowers modern readers to stay credibly informed in an age rife with disinformation.
-By tracking publisher credibility and article contents through machine learning, Validator is the single solution for agenda free, ad-free, honest information.
+By tracking publisher credibility and article contents through machine learning, Validator is the single solution for agenda free, ad-free and honest information.

 Features
 --------

-- Removes clickbait
+- Removes clickbait.
-- Negates fake news
+- Negates fake news.
-- 100% free with no ads
+- 100% free with no ads.
-- Completely customizable display
+- Completely customizable display.
-- Expedites/refines reading process with article insights
+- Expedites/refines reading process with article insights.

 Installation